AntonioErdeljac/flow-wizard/README.md

 # flow-wizard

 Flow Wizard built using Typescript and React, uses LocalStorage as DB.
+React Testing Library as Unit Test Coverage.
+CRA as bolerplate.

 ### CI / CD